-In the final edition of this Top 10 series, I bring to you the ultimate the scream machines; the fastest roller coasters in the world.
+In this latest article looking at the world's most extraordinary thrill rides, I bring to you the ultimate the scream machines: the fastest roller coasters in the world.
 These definitive speed monsters range from traditional lift hills to ultra modern launches, but they all have one thing in common: serious velocity.

 How many of these high-speed beasts have you experienced?

 Six Flags Magic Mountain's big new coaster for the new millenium was Goliath, a hypercoaster manufactured by Switzerland's Giovanola.
 Featuring a 255-foot first drop and hitting a top speed of 85 miles per hour, it was briefly the tallest and fastest coaster in the world before Millenium Force at Cedar Point opened a few month later.

 After plunging down the first drop, the train races through an underground tunnel, before entering a series of banked turns and further drops.

 Very similar in design to Goliath, Titan is an enormous hypercoaster manufactured by Swiss firm Giovanola.
 Featuring a 255-foot first drop and hitting a top speed of 85 miles per hour, it also boasts two 540-degree helices in its lengthy circuit.

 Full marks to Kennywood, a family-owned park punching above its weight in this list.
 Formerly known as Steel Phantom, the ride opened back in 1991.
 In those days, it was the fastest roller coaster in the world, and also had the longest drop.

 However, Steel Phantom quickly picked up a reputation as a very painful ride, and Kennywood decided to remove it in 2000.
 After a flurry of complaints, the park instead opted to renovate the ride, with all four inversions being removed, allowing guests to enjoy the speed without the head-banging.